HistoricEngland/H.API/HGRSchemaDocumentation.md

 ## Overview
 Historic Environment Records (sometimes referred to as Sites and Monuments Records) may be held by County Councils, District Councils or Unitary Authorities.
 In each case, the record will cover the whole of the local authority area.
 Selected major historic towns and cities are covered by Urban Archaeological Databases (UADs).
 In many cases, UADs are held as part of, and are accessible via, the local Historic Environment Record.

-Historic England have made available a web service which can be used to submit the UAD information into the Heritage Gatewway through a REStful API.
+Historic England have made available a web service that can be used to submit the UAD information into the Heritage Gatewway through a REStful API.
 Details can be found here: [https://github.com/ember-technology-ltd/H.API/blob/master/FileUploadDocumentation.md]

 The information submitted through the API must be compliant with the Heritage Gateway Record Schema for the purposes of processing and validating the information submitted.
 This documents is a detailed description of that schema.